 I thought that remodeling was nothing more than pretty cabinetry and fancy countertops, but I’ve come to see that there’s a whole new facet to adding value through remodeling.
 Now there’s a concept called Universal Design which is spreading into the world of building and renovation.

 Universal design makes the house easier to access for little tots and all sorts of physical ailments, but it’s really caught the attention of the older crowd.
 Senior-friendly features allow homeowners to “age in place” without having to make a big move to address the needs and demands that come with age.

 When it comes to doing the job, there are specifics to universal design that contractors follow to get official certification, but we can make easy updates and replacements that will make our home universally accessible and raise it’s worth at the same time.

-- Bathrooms: As small as bathrooms may be, they may actually have the greatest need for accommodation-friendly fixtures.
+As small as a bathroom is, it may actually have the greatest need for accommodation-friendly fixtures.
 It used to be that age and mobility-friendly homes involved a rusty bar in the shower and an ugly plastic grab bar next to the toilet.
 Thank heavens that is no longer the case.
 Grab bars are still a must, but now they’re polished metal that can easily match with bathroom fixtures.
-They’re also dual purpose which has their helpful lift blending in with a towel rack, toilet paper holder, or shelf.
-Low freestanding sinks that allow for wheelchairs to roll beneath them offer more room and easier access.
-Walk-in baths and roll-in showers may be the most important considerations as they help ease the risk and challenges that come with modern bathing fixtures.
-They used to be nothing fancy, but now no-threshold showers are offered in beautiful designs that include important features like built-in benches, reachable recessed shelving, and detachable showerheads.
-And those old “mobility-friendly” baths that consisted of a standard bath with an ugly plastic bar have now been replaced by safe and soothing walk-in hydrotherapy tubs.

 Whatever room you’re in, bright and accessible lighting is going to be important.
 Light switches should be easy to use and kept at a height that will allow them to accommodate wheelchairs as well as young children.
 Flooring would ideally consist of non-slip floors and/or low pile carpet to reduce the risks of trips and slips.
 Main rooms for everyday living should have doorways at least 32” wide with low thresholds, and they should include a five feet diameter of free space to allow wheelchairs to turn around.

 Whether movement or aging is a concern or not, these kinds of fixtures and updates come with big benefits for people everywhere.
 In addition, they can actually add to the appeal and value of your home.
 On top of being age-friendly, the features make the home more accessible to small children and adults of varying heights.